Top 10 Considerations When Choosing Your CMS

 Developers are constantly innovating as new technologies become available, making it easier for administrators to take advantage of no-code solutions found in the plugin library.
 This means you can implement powerful features and updates without needing extensive technical knowledge.
 This paired with the supportive community means your organization can innovate to your heart’s content.

 The WordPress community is vast and supportive.
-You’ll find forums, tutorials, and meetups to help you navigate any challenges.
-Additionally, there are numerous freelancers and agencies specializing in WordPress, making it easier to find help if you need to go beyond your capabilities.
+You’ll find forums, tutorials, and meetups to help you navigate any challenges if you’re wanting to DIY.
+Additionally, there are numerous freelancers and expert web agencies like CauseLabs specializing in WordPress, making it easier to find help if you need to go beyond your capabilities.
 For more resources, visit WP101 Tutorials or the WordPress Developer Hub.
 For in person connections and support, join a WordCamp conference.
 They are hosted in various locations around the world.

 Isn’t WordPress for Blogs?

 Not any more.
 For over a decade WordPress has been used to create an online stores, business websites, community sites, learning management systems, marketing campaigns, landing pages, web apps, and even an ecosystem of connected platforms.
-There is a vast array of possibilities.
+CauseLabs has built custom platforms integrated with custom APIs, payment gateways, marketing outlets, business intelligence and CRM tools.
+As a technology that continues to evolve and is adaptable for custom development, there is a vast array of possibilities.

 Is WordPress the Best Option for Your Nonprofit Website?